GUIDELINES AND RESTRICTIONS

 ABOUT SPONSORS & FINANCIAL SUPPORTERS

-The large Parade audience offers businesses (big or small) a valuable opportunity to promote their message whilst at the same time assisting Parade entrants to fund their Entry.
+The large Parade audience offers businesses (big or small) a valuable opportunity to promote their support for the LGBTQI community whilst at the same time assisting Parade entrants to fund their Entry.

-We acknowledge that without financial support from small and medium size businesses, many community Parade entries would not be possible or as fabulous as they would otherwise be!
+We acknowledge that without financial support from businesses, many community Parade entries would not be possible or as fabulous as they would otherwise be!

 Equally, Sydney Gay and Lesbian Mardi Gras would simply not exist without the generous financial support of our Sponsors and Event Supporters.
 The revenue that comes from these partnerships is a significant funding source for the operational delivery of the Parade, and to ensure this: